openjdk/amber-docs/site/guides/text-blocks-guide.md

 more or less as-is.

-A text block is an alternative form of Java string representation that can be used anywhere a traditional double quoted string literal can be used.
+A text block is an alternative form of Java string representation that can be used anywhere a traditional double-quoted string literal can be used.
 For example:

     // Using a literal string